1990 World Snooker Championship: Semi-finals

 In beating Parrott, Hendry ensured that he would replace Davis as snooker's world number 1 in the rankings.
 Davis had held first place since 1983.
 Parrott had led 4–0, and was 5–3 ahead at the end of their first session.
-Hendry won the next six frames to lead 9–5, followed by Parrott winning six consecutive frames leaving Hendry 9–11 behind.
+Hendry won the next six frames to lead 9–5, followed by Parrott winning six consecutive frames, leaving Hendry 9–11 behind.
 Hendry won the last two frames of the third session to equalise at 11–11 and added the first five frames of the fourth session to complete a 16–11 victory.

 Final

 Stephen Hendry (pictured in 2011) became the youngest-ever World Snooker Champion.

 The final between Stephen Hendry and Jimmy White took place on 28 and 29 April.
 The first seven frames of the final saw a total of seven breaks over 40, and saw Hendry leading 4–3.
 After White had won the first frame, Hendry equalised with a break of 72, but a miss and foul by Hendry in the third frame gave White the chance to regain the lead.
 Hendry took the next three frames for 4–2, then White claimed frame seven with a break of 82.
 Hendry led 9–7 after the first day, having compiled a 108 break in the 16th frame.

 On the second day, Hendry won the first four frames, making a break of 104 in the second, with White failing to pot a ball in three of them.
-He later wrote that at the start of the day he perceived that White that showed "that he's desperate to win, yet secretly knows he will struggle.
+He later wrote that at the start of the day, he perceived that White showed "that he's desperate to win, yet secretly knows he will struggle.
 It's almost imperceptible — a tiny inwards movement around the eyes, a fleeting nip of teeth on lip — but it's there."
 White reflected that "Every time I got near him, he eased into a higher gear."
 From 7–13, White took the 21st frame with a break of 82, and added the following frame to reduce his deficit to 9–13.
 In the 23rd frame, White led by 63 points before Hendry produced a clearance of 72 to win on the black ball.
 The session finished with Hendry 14–10 ahead after White won the session's last frame with breaks of 51 and 45.
 The first three frames of the fourth session were completed in 27 minutes and included a 108 clearance by Hendry.
 White took the following frame, before breaks of 81 and 71 secured a first world championship title for Hendry.
 He became the youngest-ever world champion at the age of 21 years and 106 days, overtaking Alex Higgins, who had won the 1972 World Snooker Championship a few days before his 23rd birthday.
 The final was described by the snooker journalist Terry Smith as "a two-day high-speed potting battle that left the sell-out crowd virtually breathless."